lynnfaraday/aresmush.com/_root/features/ares-for-players.md

 ## Web Portal

-AresMUSH features a fully-integrated [web portal](/web_portal) that allows you to interact with the game from a web browser.
-Far from just a telnet window embedded in the browser, the web portal offers a rich experience and can fully replace (and enhance!) traditional game wikis.
+AresMUSH features a fully-integrated [Web Portal](/web_portal) that allows you to interact with the game from a web browser.
+Far from just a telnet window embedded in the browser, the Web Portal offers a rich experience and can fully replace (and enhance!) traditional game wikis.

 ## Commands